St. John's Preparatory School (Harare)

 St. John's Preparatory School is an independent, preparatory day school for boys aged 5 to 12 in Borrowdale, Harare, Zimbabwe.
 The school is owned and governed by the St. John's Educational Trust, as is St. John's College.

-St. John's Preparatory School is a member of the Association of Trust Schools (ATS) and the Headmaster is a member of the Conference of Heads of Independent Schools in Zimbabwe (CHISZ).
+St. John's Preparatory School is a member of the Association of Trust Schools (ATS).

 History

 St John’s Preparatory School was founded in 1956 by Peter and Barbara Hickman at their Borrowdale property.
 It began as a small family school with 13 pupils.
 It was their desire to establish a school for boys which offered "a sound system of education in an atmosphere conducive to the growth and development of each personality".
 The school grew to 120 boys with a class in each grade from 1 to 7.
 Pressure on places was such, that in the early eighties the school doubled in numbers, and then trebled with three classes in each year group and a total of 525 boys.